GeorgDangl/angular-material-shared/README.md

 ## Usage

 To use these styles in an Angular app, add this package to your project.
+It's published as `@dangl/angular-material-shared`.
 Then, simply import the module:

-    import { AngularMaterialSharedModule } from 'angular-material-shared';
+    import { AngularMaterialSharedModule } from '@dangl/angular-material-shared';

+### Demo

+You can run `ng serve` in the `src/angular-material-shared-demo` folder to run a demo locally.
+Make sure that the library was built first with `npm run build:library`.

 ## Functionality